satchel inv line hider line hider line hider line hider line hider line hider line hider

 There's something strange about this door.

-That's arguably normal here.
+That's ... arguably normal in this floret.

 Huzzah!
 The key!
 The lock!
 The key in the lock.